ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 1. locate the link to the DPA in your preferred language

 ### Trust Center
+It implements Microsoft's principles for maintaining data integrity in the cloud and Microsoft implements security, privacy, compliance, and transparency in all Microsoft cloud products and services. it is a web page that contains information and details about how Microsoft supports security, privacy, compliance, and transparency in all Microsoft cloud products and services, and is not relevant here.

+The Trust Center is an important part of the Microsoft Trusted Cloud Initiative, providing support and resources to the legal and compliance community

 - In-depth information about security, privacy, compliance offerings, policies, features, and practices across Microsoft cloud products.
 - Additional resources for each topic.
 - Links to the security, privacy, and compliance blogs and upcoming events.